oracle-devrel/technology-engineering/data-platform/core-converged-db/db-json/db-json-presentations/README.md

-## JSON in Oracle Database in Presentations
+## JSON in Oracle Database Presentations
 These presentations provide information about JSON in the Oracle Database, new features, and MongoDB API.

 Reviewed: 02.05.2024